Error code

 Intermittent vs persistent faults

-If 1C appears once after moving the appliance or interrupting a cycle, it may be temporary; if it returns, the level sensing fault needs diagnosis.
+If 1C appears once after moving the appliance or interrupting a cycle, it may be temporary.
+If it returns, the level-sensing fault needs proper diagnosis.

-Call an engineer if 1C or IE returns, the water level looks wrong, the machine overfills, or the code appears even though water supply and drainage look normal externally.
+Call an engineer if 1C or IE returns, the water level still looks wrong, the machine overfills, water appears underneath, or the code appears even though water supply and drainage look normal externally.

 Safety warning